 In this episode of the Predictable Designs Podcast I speak with Steve Szymeczek from Penumbra Engineering.
+Steve is a mechanical engineer that specializes in 3D printing and additive manufacturing.

 In our call we discuss the pros and cons of additive manufacturing compared to the more traditional injection molding process.